Learn How to Self-Promote Your Music

 Find Your Niche

 The sad truth is, every writer, radio station, website, or fan for that matter, you are trying to reach is likely being bombarded with info from other music hopefuls.
-You a reason to stand out.
-Try to find something that will make people more curious about you - give them a reason to want to know more.
-Being elusive worked wonders for Belle & Sebastian at the start of their career and people write about Marilyn Manson for being, well, Marilyn Manson.
+You need a reason to stand out.
+Try to find something that will make people more curious about you—give them a reason to want to know more.
+Being elusive worked wonders for Belle & Sebastian at the start of their career and people wrote about Marilyn Manson for being, well, Marilyn Manson.
 You don't have to devise a huge, calculated persona, but giving people a reason to check out your show or your CD before the others can only help.

 - Put some money behind the bar at a show and give free drink passes to all the industry people who come to check you out.